Her grandmother dies early in the summer.

 He uncoiled himself from the edge of the roof, getting easily to his feet with a liquid sort of grace that even Barton had turned green over.
 Once turned towards her, he stared without trying to be too obvious about it.
 Once again, she saw him searching a shadow in her face, and she turned into his gaze, letting him look.
 “I'm sorry, but my manners have left me,” he said sheepishly when he noticed her load.
 “Would you like me to take that for you?”

-She smiled at the Midwestern drawl that had entered his voice – he was blushing, honest to goodness, and something about that was instantly endearing.
+She smiled at the Brooklyn drawl that had entered his voice – he was blushing, honest to goodness, and something about that was instantly endearing.
 “Naw,” she waved his concern aside.
 “These are for you, actually.”

 He tilted his head curiously, like a puppy, Darcy couldn't help but thinking.
 In answer, she placed the box down between them, and opened the cardboard flaps.
 He leaned over her shoulder, and she could hear the hitch of his breath when he saw what was within.